You must meet all of the following requirements to apply:

 Previously earned at least 12 college credits at an accredited, Title IV, postsecondary institution and has not earned a degree OR have previously earned an associate degree and will use the scholarship to earn a bachelor’s degree

-Lawfully present in the United States OR DACA eligible or DACA applied/approved
+Lawfully present in the United States OR DACA eligible and DACA applied/approved

-You must complete the FAFSA (Free Application for Federal Student Aid).
-You will need information regarding your household’s income and assets to complete the forecaster.
+Adult Learner scholarship applicants must complete the 2021-22 FAFSA using your household 2019 income.
 If your Estimated Family Contribution (EFC) on the FAFSA is 12,000 or less, you are eligible to apply for KC Scholars.

 Yes, you can apply to KC Scholars if you meet all the minimum eligibility requirements, including having previously earned at least 12 college credits at an accredited, Title IV postsecondary institution.
 Your selected college or university will determine if your credits can transfer, but it is not required that your credits transfer to receive the scholarship.